topheman/webrtc-remote-control/packages/vue/README.md

 TypeScript types are shipped with the package.

-## Customize

-You can specify `process.env.NODE_ENV` to `production` or `development` (most bundlers will do it automatically) and you'll have debugging tools like warning/logging messages that won't happen in production mode.

 ## UMD build

 Don't want to use a bundler ?
 You can simply use the UMD (Universal Module Definition) build and drop it with a script tag, you'll have access to a `webrtcRemoteControlVue` object on the `window`.